-Interrogatories are written questions from the Respondent to the Petitioner, or from the Petitioner to the Respondent.
-Questions are delivered from one Phoenix Divorce Attorney to another through registered mail.
-Answers are usually due between 20-30 days from the time of receipt.
-Interrogatories can cover information that is not considered privileged, but pertinent to the matter at hand.
+Interrogatories are written questions from one party to the other party.
+Answers are usually due 40 days from the time of receipt.
+Interrogatories can cover information that is not considered privileged, but pertinent to the matter at hand. there are two types of interrogatories, uniform & non-uniform.

 Requests For Admissions